 Delivered prices by sector and season are derived by adding a markup to the average regional market price of natural gas in both peak and off-peak periods.
 (Prices are reported on an annual basis and represent quantity-weighted averages of the two seasons.)
 These markups include the cost of service provided by intraregional interstate pipelines, intrastate pipelines, and local distributors.
 The intrastate tariffs are accounted for endogenously through historical model benchmarking.
 Distributor tariffs represent the difference between the regional delivered and citygate price, independent of whether or not a customer class typically purchases gas through a local distributor.

 The distribution tariffs are projected using econometrically estimated equations, primarily in response to changes in consumption levels.
-An assumed differential is used to divide the industrial price into one for non-core customers (refineries and industrial boiler users) and one for core customers who have fewer alternative fuel options.
+Historically based differentials are used to establish separate prices for energy-intensive and non-energy-intensive industrial customers.